 LEAP application windows, selection board dates, and eligibility criteria, are advertised annually through the Air Force Portal, the AFCLC public website, and the AFCLC Facebook page.

-The AFCLC accepts eligible Active Duty members, United States Air Force Academy (USAFA) cadets, and Air Force Reserve Officer Training Corps (AFROTC) cadets.
-Application packages include current Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI) scores, transcripts, performance reports, training reports, SIngle Unit Retrieval Formats (SURFs), language training certificates, commander’s endorsement, and/or other documents as specified in the application announcement.
+The AFCLC accepts eligible Air Force and Space Force Active Duty members, United States Air Force Academy (USAFA) cadets, and Air Force Reserve Officer Training Corps (AFROTC) cadets.
+Application packages include current Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI) scores, transcripts, performance reports, training reports, Single Unit Retrieval Formats (SURFs), language training certificates, commander’s endorsement, and/or other documents as specified in the application announcement.

 Eligible candidates may submit applications to the AFCLC within the respective timelines.
 Applications submitted after the established deadlines will not be considered.
 Candidates and their commanders will be notified of the results via email approximately 60 days after the selection board convenes.
-Airmen must submit applications through the LEAP site, LEADeR, accessible through the Air Force Portal.
-You must be on an Air Force computer and have an Air University (AU) Portal account to begin your online LEAP application.
+Personnel must submit applications through the LEAP site, LEADeR, accessible through the Air Force Portal.
+Service members must have a Common Access Card (CAC) reader and register for an Air University (AU) Portal account to submit a LEAP application.

 A. Regular Air Force Active Duty (RegAF AD) Commissioned Officers (excluding 16F - Foreign Area Officers).